 “Estamos llegando directamente a los residentes hispanos de St. Charles con esta Academia de Policía en Español," dice el Oficial Jim Burden.
 "Como oficiales de policía de St. Charles, estamos aquí para proteger y servir a todos los residentes de St. Charles.
 Es importante que todos los residentes conozcan a sus oficiales de policía locales y aprendan sobre los procedimientos para hacer cumplir la ley, así como sobre los consejos importantes para la prevención del delito.
 Esperamos que la construcción de una relación con nuestros residentes hispanos los ayude a sentirse más cómodos denunciando crímenes y nos ayuden a resolver crímenes."

 Las solicitudes se pueden recoger en el vestíbulo frontal del Departamento de Policía (630-377-4435) o descargarse del sitio web de la ciudad.
-Una vez que se ha completado la solicitud, se puede dejar en el departamento de policía o enviado por correo o por correo electrónico al Departamento de Policía de St. Charles al cargo del Oficial Jim Burden en: 211 N. Riverside Avenue, St. Charles, Illinois 60174, o email@example.com.
+Una vez que se ha completado la solicitud, se puede dejar en el departamento de policía o enviado por correo o por correo electrónico al Departamento de Policía de St. Charles al cargo del Oficial Meghan Kramer en: 1515 W. Main St., St. Charles, Illinois 60174, o firstname.lastname@example.org.
 Todas las aplicaciones están sujetas a aprobación.
-Las solicitudes se aceptarán hasta el 30 de Septiembre 2018.

 Youth Police Academy

-The St. Charles Police Department conducts its annual Youth Police Academy in the summer.
+The St. Charles Police Department conducts its annual Youth Police Academy in the summer; however, no academy was held in 2020 or 2021.
 Students accepted into this program learned about multiple law enforcement issues in a fun, friendly, hands-on environment.
-This opportunity iss limited to the first 25 registrants who were residents of St. Charles and/or attended a CUSD 303 school and were between the ages of 13 - 16.
-This year's academy will run from 10 a.m. to 3 p.m.
-June 10-14,.
-Applications will be available on this page, at any of the St. Charles high schools and middle schools, or at the front desk of the St. Charles Police Department, 211 N. Riverside Ave.
-Please contact Crime Prevention Officer Jim Burden for more information at firstname.lastname@example.org or 630-443-3835.
+This opportunity is limited to the first 25 registrants who were residents of St. Charles and/or attended a CUSD 303 school and were between the ages of 13 - 16.
+Applications will be available on this page, at any of the St. Charles high schools and middle schools, or at the front desk of the St. Charles Police Department, 1515 W. Main St..
+Please contact Crime Prevention Officer Meghan Kramer for more information at email@example.com or 630-443-3835.